 - Check out How To Speed Up Windows 10 Computer?
 10 Best Ways

-- If you are looking for industrial computers, you should definitely check out Adek.
+- If you are looking for industrial computers, you should check out Adek.

 Changing BIOS settings

 Among other problems, BIOS modification can cause the computer to freeze.
-When you overclock your system processor or RAM, you can quickly run into stability problems.
+When you overclock your system processor or RAM, you can quickly encounter stability problems.
 Try to avoid making any changes (if you haven’t already).
 Resetting the BIOS to default can fix your freeze problem.
 You can do this by removing the CMOS (removing the pile on the motherboard, taking it out for a couple of minutes, and inserting it back).
 Also, in the BIOS settings, you can reset to default.
-Be sure to also keep your BIOS firmware up to date to prevent future problems.
+Be sure to keep your BIOS firmware current to prevent future problems.

 - Update your BIOS.
-Find out what bios you have, and go to the supplier’s official website to download or view the latest bios firmware.
+Go to the official website to download or view the latest bios firmware.

 - Reset the BIOS settings by removing the battery on the motherboard for a few minutes or in the BIOS settings itself.